moabu/cluster-mgr/manual_install/README.md

 ```

 - Now all traffic for the Gluu web GUI will route through one address i.e. `nginx.gluu.info`.
-This gives us fail-over redundancy for our Gluu web GUI if any server goes down, as NGINX automatically does passive health checks.
+This gives us failover redundancy for our Gluu web GUI if any server goes down, as NGINX automatically does passive health checks.

 ## Support
 If you have any questions or run into any issues, please open a ticket on [Gluu Support](https://support.gluu.org).